-In the 1999 video for "Praise You," the hit single by British DJ Fatboy Slim (which he co-directed), Jonze starred as spastic community dance-troupe leader Richard Koufey, racking up three more MTV awards and showing up at the ceremony as Koufey (whom Jonze still maintains is another person).
+Along with directing the 1999 video for "Praise You," the hit single by British DJ Fatboy Slim, Jonze starred in the video as spastic community dance-troupe leader Richard Koufey.
+That summer he showed up to the MTV VMAs as Koufey (whom Jonze still maintains is another person), and took home three awards.
 Additionally, Jonze directed a number of short features during this time.

 After a deal to direct the $25 million film adaptation of the children's book Harold and the Purple Crayon fell through in 1997, Jonze signed a development and production deal with Propaganda Films.
 In 1999, the multi-talented Jonze delivered star-making performances both as an actor and a director.
 In the black comedy Three Kings, co-starring George Clooney, Mark Wahlberg and Ice Cube, Jonze received critical praise for his performance as the redneck Gulf War soldier Conrad Vig.